0kam/vodet/README.md

 ```python=
 gmvae.train(epochs=50, precision_th=95.0)
 ```
-While training, GMVAE instance automatically save the model parameters, as its attribute, with lowest test loss.
+While training, the GMVAE instance automatically saves the model parameters, as its attribute, with the lowest test loss.
 You can set the threshold of test precision to do this with `precision_th`.

 Metrics of each epoch will be printed.
 ```